-- 2. Verify that registration works.
+2. Verify that registration works.
 Register yourself using the System.UserRegistration topic in your Foswiki installation.
 Note if you are viewing this page via the INSTALL.html file, then you can access the user registration page by entering System.UserRegistration into the "Jump" text box at the top right of any Foswiki page in your installation.

-Check that the password manager recognizes the new user by verifying that a new line is added to the foswiki/data/.htpassswd file, with the username and encrypted password.
-If the user and - foswiki/data/.htpassswd file, with the username and encrypted password.
-If the user and password information was not added, you probably got a path wrong, or the directory permissions on foswiki/data or foswiki/data/.htpasswd may not be set to allow the web server user to modify the file. - 3.
-Check that authentication works.
+Check that the password manager recognizes the new user by verifying that a new line is added to the foswiki/data/.htpasswd file, with the username and encrypted password.
+If the user and password information was not added, you probably got a path wrong, or the directory permissions on foswiki/data or foswiki/data/.htpasswd may not be set to allow the web server user to modify the file.

+3. Check that authentication works.
 Edit a topic by clicking on the Edit link at the top or bottom of a topic.
 If you have been authenticated, then you will see the edit page; otherwise, you will see an error message.